Cyclone Tracy: Evacuation and the public response

 Upon receiving news of the damage, several community groups across Australia began fundraising and relief efforts to assist the survivors.
 Major reception centres were set up in cities such as Katherine, Tennant Creek and Alice Springs.
 Several of the small towns along the Stuart Highway made efforts to assist people who were fleeing by road, supplying them with food, fuel, rest, and mechanical aid.
 At Adelaide River, the small local population provided hot meals to the refugees who stopped there.
-Approximately twenty-four hours after the storm hit Darwin, the population of Alice Springs had raised over $105,000 to assist the victims of Tracy.
+Approximately 24 hours after the storm hit Darwin, the population of Alice Springs had raised over $105,000 (~A$665,000 in 2022 terms) to assist the victims of Tracy.
 In Melbourne at the Boxing Day Test cricket match between Australia and England, members of both teams moved around the boundaries carrying buckets which the crowd threw cash into for the relief funds.
 Darwin families were also given priority on public housing waiting lists.
 On 31 December 1974, Stretton recommended that full civilian control should resume in Darwin, and handed over control of the city to its elected officials.